McCulloughRT/TransitDensity/README.md

 ##See the results:
 http://ankrommoisan.github.io/density
 ##Abstract:
+###Portland has one of the nations best public transit systems.
+It also continues to densify as it grows and pushes against it's Urban Growth Boundary.
+One challenge of that growth is knowing which areas may benefit most from the increased density.

-Development sites where transit access is abundant are naturally suited to growing denser.
-In Portland many already have, but some may have been overlooked.
+Sites where transit access is abundant are naturally suited to growing denser, and many already have, but some may have been overlooked.
 These sites present an opportunity for higher density residential development.
 This study investigates if there are sites in Portland where transit is plentiful but housing density is still sparse.
-Data from the US Census informs an analysis of over 17,000 blocks, blocks are scored on transit access and DU/Acre, and results show a gradient of blocks with the highest potential for residential growth.

 Check out Transit-Density Analysis.ipynb for more in depth info!